CELINE FEI

 Research Papers

-• Presented at: 2023 AFA (scheduled), 2023 Columbia Private Equity Conference (scheduled), 2023 Lapland Investment Fund Summit (scheduled), 2022 USC Finance, Organizations and Markets Conference, 2022 WashU St. Louis Annual Conference on Corporate Finance (*), 2022 UNC Annual Private Equity Research Consortium (*), 2022 Conference on Financial Economics and Accounting, 2022 Society of Quantitative Analysts conference (*), 2021 IPC Research Symposium (*)
+• Selected Presentations: 2023 AFA, 2023 FIRS, 2023 Columbia Private Equity Conference (*), 2023 Mitsui Finance Symposium (Michigan Ross), 2023 Summer Institute of Finance Conference (Shanghai Jiao Tong SAIF), 2023 Lapland Investment Fund Summit (Aalto), 2023 SKEMA Corporate Restructuring Conference, 2022 Finance, Organizations and Markets Conference (USC Marshall), 2022 WashU St. Louis Annual Conference on Corporate Finance (*), 2022 UNC Annual Private Equity Research Consortium (*), 2022 Conference on Financial Economics and Accounting (GSU), 2022 Society of Quantitative Analysts conference (*), 2021 IPC Research Symposium (*)

 • Matlab Code